 Learning to shoot a firearm is a psychomotor skill much like learning to drive a car, fly an airplane or do anything else that requires hand/eye coordination.
 It isn’t difficult provided the student is trained correctly.
-My undergraduate and graduate degrees from the University of Illinois are all in technical training: I specialized in teaching students psychomotor skills and most of SAFER USA’s NRA instructors trained and were certified by me.
-Those that did not were chosen for their ability to work with people and their teaching and firearm experience.
+My undergraduate and graduate degrees from the University of Illinois are all in technical training: I specialized in teaching students psychomotor skills.

 When we talk to people interested in learning to shoot we try to impress upon them several important issues.

 First, and by far most important, do not purchase a firearm until you’ve taken a basic shooting course.
 There are things about firearms you’ve never heard about that will significantly influence your decision on what the proper firearm is for you.

 Several times we’ve had women students come to class with what some gun store sold them as the perfect firearm for them.
 It wasn’t; it was disastrous and every one of those women regretted the purchase by the time the class was over.
 Please, do not purchase a firearm before taking a basic class.
 Gun stores are in the business of selling guns; we’re in the business of teaching you how to use them responsibly.
 Let us teach you the elements you must consider when trying to match a firearm to your physical requirements and needs.

 The second issue we often encounter is the inappropriateness of who teaches a new shooter.
 This is divided into two concerns: The individual who proposed to do the teaching and the firearm that person intends to use.

 The first concern is who provides the instruction.